-5. World Languages, Fine Arts, or Career/Technical Education: For the Standard Diploma, credits for this requirement shall include one credit in fine or performing arts or career or technical education.
+5. World Languages, Fine Arts, or Career/Technical Education: For the Standard Diploma, students must earn a minimum of two credits in the areas of World Languages, Fine Arts, or Career/Technical Education.
+At least one of the credits must be in Fine Arts or Career/Technical Education.
 Per the Standards of Quality, a computer science course may be considered a career and technical education credit.